antonioIannotta/LSS-documentation/docs/index.md

 | NFR1 | The system should be designed using a modular architecture, following the principles of Domain-Driven Design (DDD).
 This includes clearly defined domain entities, services, and repositories. |
 | NFR2 | The application should provide a RESTful API for accessing and modifying data.
 The API should use standard HTTP methods. |
 | NFR3 | The deployment process of the backend and of the frontend should be automated. |

-### Ubiquitous language
-The result of the previous knowledge crunching step has been the creation of a glossary with the goal to provide an ubiquitous language around the which develop the whole system.
-The glossary contains the following concepts:
-* **Parking slot**: location where the user can park its own car/motorcycle
-* **Occupy**: the action of moving a vehicle into a parking slot
-* **Application**: Android application
-* **End stop**: the time limit within the user must remove its vehicle from the parking slot.

 ### Use cases
 After a proper domain analysis has been possible to detect the use cases and the entities that are involved into this system.
 The following imgage illustrates the uses cases for Smart Parking: